 Ingredients

-1. In a medium bowl, whisk together flour, baking soda and salt.
+- In a medium bowl, whisk together the flour, baking soda and salt.
 Set aside.

-2. In a large bowl, cream butter, sugar and brown sugar with an electric mixer until light and fluffy.
+- In a large bowl, cream the butter, granulated sugar and brown sugar, with an electric mixer at medium speed, until light and fluffy.

-3. Beat in eggs and vanilla in three separate additions, until well combined.
+- Beat in the eggs and vanilla extract in three separate additions, making sure each addition is incorporated before adding the next.

-5. Divide dough in half.
+- Divide the dough in half.
 Leave half of dough in the bowl and place the other half in a separate bowl.

 This sounds delicious!!
 Maybe a dumb question, please: the amount of dried strawberries is before crushing them or after?